dapr/java-sdk/examples/src/main/java/io/dapr/examples/invoke/http/README.md

 # Method invocation Sample

-In this sample, we'll create a two java applications: An demo service application which exposes a method and a client application which will invoke the method from demo service using Dapr.
+In this sample, we'll create two java applications: a service application which exposes a method and a client application which will invoke the method from the service using Dapr.
 This sample includes:

 * DemoService (Exposes the method to be remotely accessed)